- COM Commencement FAQ

 Are all graduates required to wear regalia for commencement?
 If yes, how do I order regalia?

 Yes.
 All graduates are required to wear appropriate graduation "regalia" for the commencement ceremony.
-Doctoral students (D.O.) will be wearing a robe, cap, and Doctoral hood.
-Master’s degree students (MSMHS) will be wearing a robe, cap, and Masters hood.
+DO graduates will be wearing a robe, cap, and Doctoral hood.
+MSMHS graduates will be wearing a robe, cap, and Masters hood.

 Rental regalia is provided to all graduates at University expense.
 You may order your regalia by visiting the Josten's website (click on "Graduation Caps & Gowns, then follow the instructions provided).
 Graduates will not be permitted to participate in commencement without appropriate regalia.
-The deadline for ordering regalia is March 31, 2017.
-Anyone who misses the ordering deadline will be required to order regalia at their own expense, and you cannot walk with your class if you are not wearing regalia.
-Please do not miss the March 31st deadline for ordering your regalia.
+The deadline for ordering regalia is March 18th, 2019.
+Any graduate who misses the ordering deadline will be required to order regalia at their own expense.
+Please remember that you cannot walk with your class if you are not wearing regalia.
+Please do not miss the March 18th deadline for ordering your regalia.

 At the conclusion of my undergraduate commencement, we were instructed to move our tassels from the right side of our caps to the left side.
 Will we be doing the same thing at the conclusion of this commencement ceremony?